openenclave/openenclave/docs/Community/Committers.md

 * commit rights are not granular (every Committer in the list above has commit rights on the entire code base, rather than their "Area")
 * integration of third-party test systems (downstream CI/CD) is difficult and not documented
-* permission to initiate a test run is limited to committers and requires out-of-tree action change
+* permission to initiate a test run is limited to committers and requires an out-of-tree action to change